MEET THE TEAM

 MARKETING & COMMUNICATIONS TEAM

 Kellie is responsible for all marketing and communications.
 Her reponsibilites include internal and external communications, social media planning, as well as website design and maintenance.
 Kellie graduated with a BA in General Fine Arts from the Maryland Institute College of Art and a MFA in Painting and Drawing from The School of the Art Institute of Chicago.
 Kellie is a practicing artist and has participated in programming at major museums including The High Museum of Art in Atlanta and The Hirshhorn Museum and Sculpture Garden in Washington, D.C.
-Kellie has also shown in commercial galleries both nationally and internationally.
+Kellie has also shown in galleries both nationally and internationally.